onelocom/knowledge-base/content/kb-managers.md

 * [Neuron][neuron].
 Future-proof and simple-to-use notes system based on Zettelkasten.
 * [Roam research][roam].
 As easy to use as a document.
 As powerful as a graph database.
 Roam helps you organize your research for the long haul.
 * [Amplenote][amplenote].
 Flexible notes and tasks, built by productivity enthusiasts.
+* [Slab][slab].
+Focuses on editing.
+Knowledge will live in their platform, although they seem to provide an import/export solution.
+Something interesting: they have a bot/cron that you can set up to be notified to review if documentation has "expired".
+* [Coda][coda].
+Very strong solution (used by big companies).
+Closed platform.
+Provides automations (like ifttt).
+They seem to focus on decision documentation.
+And documents are alive (you can integrate a table that recalculates as soon as you add a new row, etc).

 ## Builders